Putin Self-isolates After Covid Cases In Inner Circle - UrduPoint

 "Putin said that in connection with identified coronavirus cases in his circle, he will observe a self-isolation regime for a certain period of time," the Kremlin said in a statement.

+Later on Tuesday, Putin was due to meet with the leadership of the ruling United Russia party ahead of parliamentary polls on 17-19 September.

+It is unclear whether he will be in self-isolation throughout the election week-end.

-Russian authorities have taken exceptional measures to protect Putin -- who has been vaccinated with Russia's homegrown Sputnik V jab -- since the start of the pandemic.
+Russian authorities have taken exceptional measures to protect Putin -- who says he has been vaccinated with Russia's homegrown Sputnik V jab -- since the start of the pandemic.

-Foreign leaders, journalists and officials have all been required to self-isolate in advance of being in contact with the longtime Russian leader.
+Foreign leaders, journalists and officials have all been required to self-isolate in advance of being in contact with Putin and a disinfection tunnel was installed at his residence outside Moscow.

+The Russian leader said in late June that he was vaccinated with Sputnik after months of secrecy around the issue, but the Kremlin did not show images of the inoculation.

+In recent months, the longtime Russian leader had resumed his work trips and face-to-face meetings, but many of his contacts are still required to spend two weeks in quarantine.

 Putin on Monday met with Syrian President Bashar al-Assad and with Russian athletes returning from the Tokyo Paralympic Games.